Ashleigh Squirrel Rescue

 warm, gentle damp material.

 1 - 2 WEEKS: 0.5 - 1 ml., every 3 hours by day and every 3 hours during the night.
-Period around early-March to in April and late-July to August.
+Period around early-March to in April and late-July to August, or even into beginning of September.
 The fur colour just starts to show through on the skin.
 The tail resembles that of a rat, with very short hairs; (reddish-black on baby Red squirrels and white on baby Grey squirrels).
 Will still squeal very loudly!
 Need "toileting".
 Claws already well-developed by week two.

 2 - 3 WEEKS: 1 - 2 ml., every 3 hours by day and every 4 hours during the night.
-Period around mid-March to mid-April and beginning to late-August.
+Period around mid-March to mid-April and beginning to late-August or even into September.
 Fur starting to appear, giving a beautiful "velvety" appearance.
 By week 3, begin to look "fluffy".
 Continue with "toileting" if unsure, but some babies can stimulate themselves by this stage.

 4 - 5 WEEKS: 3 - 4 ml., every 4 hours during the day.
 Sick babies benefit from night-feeds.
 Period around late-March/beginning April to late-April and mid-August to early/mid-September.
 By now, the baby should begin to try to nibble semi-solid foods, as well as being fed by syringe.
 Offer little pieces of bread soaked in the formula-milk, little pieces of fruit and some cereals.
 By week 5 you may notice the baby try to sit and nibble on a nut.
 The switch will seem to happen suddenly.
 By now they start to look like miniature squirrels, but with the tail only just starting to become "bushy".
 Becoming very mobile and with the claws well-developed, can start to climb out of smaller containers.
 Also begin to gnaw, and by now baby Red Squirrels will start to get their ear-tufts developing.